haael/white-box-fapkc/README.md

 ## Can any program be secured this way?

 Only a program that can be represented as a finite automaton.
-In short, it is possible to add numbers and multiply by a constant, but multiplication is impossible.
+In short, it is possible to add numbers and multiply by a constant, but multiplication of two variables is impossible.
 However it is possible to perform multiplication in a finite ring (i.e. 64 bits).

+White-Box-FAPKC works best on programs that have iterative structure, for instance encryption algorithm that consist of many identical "rounds".
+While non-iterative programs may be obfuscated too, their representation will be much larger.

 ## What are the security guarantees of FAPKC?

 Security of FAPKC is based on a hardness of factorizing compound finite automata, and the related problem of finding the automaton inverse.
-If you have two automata F(x) and G(x), it is possible to create a composition of the automata: (F * G)(x) = F(G(x)).
-Now, given the composition F * G and one of the automata (for instance F) it is computationally hard to find the other automaton (in this case, G).
+If you have two automata `F(x)` and `G(x)`, it is possible to create a composition of the automata: `(F * G)(x) = F(G(x))`.
+Now, given the composition `F * G` and one of the automata (for instance `F`) it is computationally hard to find the other automaton (in this case, `G`).
 The related problem is finding the inverse automaton.
-Given the automaton performing function y = F(x) it is hard to find the automaton performing the inverse function x = F_inv(y).
+Given the automaton performing function `y = F(x)` it is hard to find the automaton performing the inverse function `x = F_inv(y)`.

 ## What are practical applications of White-Box Cryptography?